How to Enable Editing in Excel Protected View (5 Methods)

 Method 5: Adding File Location As Trusted Location to Avoid Protected View

 Also, there is another option named Trusted Locations in the Trust Center window.
-Adding the file’s location as Trusted Location Path allows users to open those located files in Editing Mode directly.
+Adding the file’s location as a Trusted Location Path allows users to open those located files in Editing Mode directly.

 🔼 Navigate to the Trust Center window.
 In the window, select Trusted Locations from the right-side options.
 Then click on Add new location.